12 Last Songs New York – an update

 In Building of spines, hosted in libraries, a book is handmade over 7 days in response to conversations with library users, published and made available in the library’s collection.

-Would Like To Meet brings together 5 artists from Chemnitz with 5 artists from Manchester, each with a generational age gap, asking what questions they might have for each other.
+Would Like To Meet brought together 5 artists from Chemnitz with 5 artists from Manchester, each with a generational age gap, asking what questions they might have for each other.
 Read about the artists here!

 It’s an insight into what we hold on to; what we value and why, both individually and as a society.